francois-le-ko4la/lovelace-test/README.md

 All entities that have an attribute containing a numeric value are supported.
 This allows the card to work with a wide range of sensors, statistics, or other entities exposing numeric data through their attributes.

+Defining the attribute with the following is not supported:

+- counter
+- number
+- duration
+- timer

 _default attribute:_